As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 The Big Bad of the original anime seeks to avert this trope.
 Whether she actually had any chance of success is unclear, but the method she was trying to use was something the heroes had to stop because it ran the risk of causing severe multiversal damage just to maybe bring back one person.
 Precia was too crazy to care about the risk.

 Stands have incredible power in Jojos Bizarre Adventure, but one hard rule is that they cannot raise the dead.
 They can cure wounds so grievous it's amazing there's anything left to cure, and they can bring you back from the very brink of death.
 But once the soul departs, there is not and never will be a Stand that can undo this.
-The closest they can get is turning back time to undo the death in the first plac, and even the extremely rare Stand with that power has massive limitations to what it can do.
+The closest they can get is turning back time to undo the death in the first place, and even the extremely rare Stand with that power has massive limitations to what it can do.

 PS238 followed this trope, until it brought a Mostly Dead character back to life.
 Canonically, the extremely rare ability to restore the dead marks someone as a "Messiah" class healer, which causes all kinds of ethical problems.

 When Joe Quesada took over as Editor-in-Chief of Marvel Comics, he instituted a "Dead means dead" policy.
 It didn't last very long because, by his own admission, it was like closing the gate after all the horses have already escaped.
-And one of his first acts was to try to retcon Gwen Stacy back into Spiderman, before the writer rebelled.
+And one of his first acts was to try to retcon Gwen Stacy back into Spider-Man, before the writer rebelled.

 The Ultimate Marvel universe has the same "Dead means Dead" rule as the normal one does, only this one sticks to the rule.
 Every hero and villain that has been killed off, stays dead.
 The only exceptions are:

 Valkryie.
-She was actually revived by Thor, but got killed again by Loki right after her resurrection, So she got officially retgonned.
+She was actually revived by Thor, but got killed again by Loki right after her resurrection, so she got officially retgonned.

 Gwen Stacy.
 Her clone was created, with the DNA and all exact memories as the real Gwen Stacy, so she's kinda the real Gwen brought back to life.
 But in all honesty, when you think about it, she's still really dead, as her original persona which was killed by Carnage, didn't actually come back, only a clone did.
 So, everyone just really forgot about the real Gwen since the new one took her place.
 What a bunch of jerks.